-A total of 84.3 days were utilised by the trailer suction dredger and 72 days for grab dredging in areas that fall under the responsibility of Forth Ports, with a total of 1,113,339 m3 being dredged.
-This is an increase in volume of 3.27% on 2019.
+A total of 72.23 days were utilised by the trailer suction dredger and 82 days for grab dredging in areas that fall under the responsibility of Forth Ports, with a total of 1,113,339 m3 being dredged.
+This is an increase in volume of 1.3% on 2021.
+Forth Ports also conducted ploughing operations over all ports in 2022.